jimhigson/oboe.js/README.md

 # Purpose

 The aim of Oboe is to let you start using your data as early as possible with as simple an interface as is possible.
+It works with jQuery, Angular, d3 or any other library you might happen to be using.

 Your web application probably makes the user wait longer for io than anything else.
 However, during much of the waiting there will already be enough data loaded in the browser to show